-Provider network adherence to access standards is monitored via one or more of the following mechanisms:
+Provider network adherence to access standards is monitored via the following mechanisms:

-- 1. Provider access studies Provider office assessment of appointment availability, after-hours access, Provider ratios and geographic access. - 2.
+- 1. Provider access studies Provider office assessment of appointment availability, afterhours access, Provider ratios and geographic access. - 2.
 Member complaint data Assessment of Member complaints related to access and availability of care. - 3.
 Member satisfaction survey Evaluation of Members' self-reported satisfaction with appointment and after-hours access.

 Analysis of access data includes assessment of performance against established standards, review of trends over time, and identification of barriers.
-Results of the analysis are reported to the Quality Improvement and Health Equity Transformation Committee at least annually for review and determination of opportunities for improvement.
-Corrective actions are initiated when performance goals are not met and for identified providerspecific and/or organizational trends.
+Results of analysis are reported to the Quality Improvement and Health Equity Transformation Committee at least annually for review and determination of opportunities for improvement.
+Corrective actions are initiated when performance goals are not met and for identified provider-specific and/or organizational trends.
 Performance goals are reviewed and approved annually by the Quality Improvement and Health Equity Transformation Committee.